aaronjan98/node-db-challenge/README.md

 - [x] What do we need in order to have a _many to many_ relationship between two tables.

- - We need a third table that will act as an intermediary by forming a 1:many relation.
+ - We need a third/join table that will act as an intermediary by forming a 1:many relation.

 ## Minimum Viable Product